-Description: Located in a field of rough pasture to the southwest of the terminal point of the three proposed outfall pipe routes.
+Description: Located in a field of rough pasture to the southwest of Tan-yr-wylfa and under half a kilometre to the northwest of the proposed location of the WwTW.
 A series of irregular and regular criss-crossed parch mark features were identified on ADAS Aerial Photography Unit, Cambridge Film 452 Frame 236 taken on 2nd May 1990 in the field in question.
 The patch marks are predominantly to the west of a field boundary and south of Nant Cefn.
 They may represent a series of palaeo-channels and/or drainage.
-This field is not part of the Seion WWTW scheme and as such should not be physically impacted upon by the subsequent groundworks.
+This field is not part of the proposed WwTW development and as such should not be physically impacted upon by the proposed groundworks.

-Recommendations for mitigatory measures: None
+Recommendations for further assessment: None Recommendations for mitigatory measures: None